newaz-aa/iCost/README.md

 # iCost

-This repository contains the implementation of the iCost classifier, an instance-complexity-based cost-sensitive classification algorithm.
-The classifier supports multiple base classifiers (e.g., SVM, LR, RF) and dynamically adjusts sample costs based on data complexity.
+iCost is a Python library for instance-level cost-sensitive learning, fully compatible with scikit-learn.
+It extends traditional cost-sensitive classification by dynamically adjusting sample costs based on instance complexity.
+Multiple strategies have been incorporated into the algorithm, and it works with any scikit-learn classifier that supports sample_weight.

 ### Requirements:
 [![Python](https://img.shields.io/badge/Python-3.8%2B-blue)](https://www.python.org/downloads/)